-This Valuing Nature Keynote Lecture will be given by Professor James Bullock from the Centre for Ecology & Hydrology (CEH).
-This 45 minute lecture will be followed by a panel discussion and Q&A session chaired by Professor Michael Winter with Professor Rosie Hails Director of Nature and Science at the National Trust, Jonathan Porter, Technical Director of Countryscape and Professor Geraldene Wharton.
+This Valuing Nature Keynote Lecture was given by Professor James Bullock from the Centre for Ecology & Hydrology (CEH).
+This 45 minute lecture was followed by a panel discussion and Q&A session chaired by Professor Michael Winter with Professor Rosie Hails Director of Nature and Science at the National Trust, Jonathan Porter, Technical Director of Countryscape and Professor Geraldene Wharton.

 Date: 21 January 2019, 18:30 to 20:30

 Venue: The Wesley Euston Hotel & Conference Venue, 81-103 Euston Street London NW1 2EZ www.thewesley.co.uk

 Abstract: “Those who cannot remember the past are condemned to repeat it” George Santayana, philosopher.
 Scientific reports and the popular media are replete with examples of declining biodiversity and degrading ecosystems.
 It would seem we know all there is to know about what we are losing and so the priority is to halt and reverse the damage done.
 But it is clear that the historical perspective of much of this reporting is generally constrained.
 Even in the UK, with some of the best long-term recording in the World, we generally compare the current status of biodiversity and ecosystems with a baseline of the 1960s at best, and often much more recently.
 By these dates in the UK a large part of the losses had already occurred.
 Looking further back in time will give us a better idea of what changes have taken place and the full extent of degradation to natural capital.